Scientific Sessions

 • 2.
 Can You Trust What You See?
 Human and AI Detection of Synthetic Legal Evidence

-Jinzhe Tan — Université de Montréal / Mila
+Jinzhe Tan — Université de Montréal

 Discussant, Corinna Coupette (Aalto University, Finland)